akuklev/HOCC/README.md

 an inductively generated Reedy category tracking both thinnings and dependencies:
 `ProofTerm(\ctx : Δ[𝓢], \statement : Formula(ctx))`, where the index type `𝓢 : *ᴵ` is the sort
 signature of the respective FOLDS.
-The possibility to express sort signatures with dependencies (both finitary and infinitary, like in case of theory of ω-categories) as Reedy inductive types allow to define FOLDS-theories and H(igher)OLDS-theories as polymorphic structures with a single parameter `\Carrier : S` (see unbounded quantifers above).
+The possibility to express sort signatures with dependencies (both finitary and infinitary, like in the case of the theory of ω-categories) as Reedy inductive types allow to define FOLDS-theories and H(igher)OLDS-theories as polymorphic structures with a single parameter `\Carrier : S` (see unbounded quantifiders above).

-Generalized algebraic theories without equations on sorts can now be described as algebraic theories with dependent sorts ALDS, while bi-directionally presentable type theories are ALDS with infinitary sort signatures inductively definied mutually with terms of the theory.
+Generalized algebraic theories without equations on sorts can now be presented as algebraic theories with dependent sorts, while bi-directionally presentable type theories are algebraic theories with infinitary dependent sort signatures inductively defined mutually with terms of the theory.
 They include both domain-specific type theories CaTT of weak ω-categories and VETT of virtual equipments as well as a predicative variant of HOTT with a fixed collection (𝟘, 𝟙, 𝔹, and ℕ) of inductive types.
 We outline how to extend this presentation to the entire HOTT by utilizing large